 For these adjudications, the basic test for relevance is whether the question posed is probative to the question of responsibility.
-This includes a Process Support Person asking questions that addresses the credibility of the party.
-However, there are some topics that are presumptively never relevant unless an exception applies or a party has waived a privilege.
+This includes an Advisor asking questions that addresses the credibility of the party.
+However, there are some topics that are presumptively never relevant unless an exception applies, or a party has waived a privilege.
 These topics include questions and evidence: